-At the end of each semester there will be a Departmental Assessment Board, which is chaired by a senior member of the faculty at the University, and attended by the link tutor from the University, your HE Curriculum Leader and tutors.
-The Head of HE and Access attends a sample of assessment boards.
-The External Examiner is often, but not always present also.
-Whether or not the External Examiner attends the Board, they will have reviewed samples of your assessed work and agreed the marks awarded.
+At the end of each semester there will be a Departmental Assessment Board held at Sheffield Hallam University, to which the college university centre will submit your marks.
+The External Examiner may be present and if not will have communicated with the board prior to the board.
+Whether or not the External Examiner attends the board, they will have reviewed samples of your assessed work and agreed the marks awarded.

-These assessment boards consider your marks and confirm whether or not you have passed each module.
-Decisions about whether you are awarded the Honours Degree are taken by the University at Departmental Assessment Boards.
-The Sheffield College University Centre normally sends out results letters within 2 weeks of the Departmental Assessment Board meeting.
+These assessment boards consider your marks and confirm whether or not you have passed each module, whether you can progress to year 2 of the course, or whether you are awarded the Foundation Degree.
+The Sheffield College University Centre sends out results letters within 2 weeks of the receipt of confirmation of marks from the Departmental Assessment Board.